jilljenn/tryalgo.org/en/_posts/2018-03-05-Eratosthene.md

 ## Key ingredient

-The key ingredient is the [ieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
+The key ingredient is the [sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
 This is simple procedure to find all prime numbers below some given integer N. Simply fill a boolean table T, which initially is all True, except for indexes 0 and 1.
 Process from index 2 to N (excluded).
 When processing p, if T[p] is True, then we know that p is a prime.
 Now set T[ap] to False for all integers a at least 2, (not exceeding the table size).

 This procedure takes time $O(N \log N)$.